Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Background: Hybrid Modeling

-for all $\theta$, and thus it does not have clear minima (or has too many insignificant minima).
-Such a situation, or something close, can happen when $g_\phi$ is a flexible model, such as deep neural nets.
-Consequently, the scientific model, $f_\theta$, becomes unused, and the merits of hybrid modeling become lost \citep{yinAugmentingPhysicalModels2021,takeishiPhysicsintegratedVariationalAutoencoders2021,takeishiDeepGreyboxModeling2023}.
+does not identify $\theta$ when the profile loss uniformly reaches a small level $\varepsilon$, i.e., $ J(\theta) \approx \varepsilon$ for all $\theta$, and thus the outer problem does not have clear minima (or has too many insignificant ones) in the space of $\theta$.
+In the meantime the model can always fit the data due to the flexibility of $g_\phi$.
+Consequently, the scientific model, $f_\theta$, would be left unused, and the merits of hybrid modeling would be lost \citep{yinAugmentingPhysicalModels2021,takeishiPhysicsintegratedVariationalAutoencoders2021,takeishiDeepGreyboxModeling2023}.

 A natural circumvention to break the tie in the profile loss is to incorporate a constraint or regularizer.
 Such a regularizer should suppress the excess flexibility of the machine learning part and encourage the use of the scientific model in prediction.
-For instance, consider an additive hybrid model \citet{yinAugmentingPhysicalModels2021} suggested suppressing the flexibility of $g_\phi$ by penalizing its functional norm, $\Vert g_\phi \Vert$.
-Valid formulation of the regularizers heavily depends on task definition and model architectures; unlike the additive form that allows an intuitive design of the regularizer, it is unclear how we should proceed with more complex hybrid architectures.
+For instance, consider an additive hybrid model $h_{\theta,\phi}(x) = f_\theta(x) + g_\phi(x)$. \citet{yinAugmentingPhysicalModels2021} suggested suppressing the flexibility of $g_\phi$ by penalizing its functional norm, $\Vert g_\phi \Vert^2$.
+Valid formulation of such a regularizer heavily depends on task definition and model architectures; unlike the additive form that allows an intuitive design of the regularizer, it is unclear how we should regularize more complicated hybrid architectures.